Princeton Sports and Family Medicine, P.C.

 Now offering Physical Therapy services with Kaity Jackson!
 Kaity will work together to find the optimal approach and plan duration.
 Usually, you’ll start out with appointments at least one session a week, possibly up to daily sessions based on your needs.
 You can choose from the following sessions:

 $145 per 40 min session

 *Payment for services will be asked at check-in.
 Please let us know if you would like an invoice generated for the out-of-network services; Kaity does not take insurance.

 Physical therapy is a natural approach to pain relief, function issues, and injury recovery.
 At Princeton Sports and Family Medicine, P.C., the skilled providers often use physical therapy as part of a medical care plan because it helps to relieve pain, encourages natural healing, and improves your strength and function.

+1 on 1 time with the physical therapist.
 Your physical therapy plan depends on your problem, but it often includes a multimodal approach.
 You may have some or all of the following physical therapy treatments.